samarthjadhavvj77-ROCK/smart-hospital-queue-git/README.md

 ## 🤖 Jeevika AI

 Jeevika is an AI healthcare triage assistant integrated into the patient dashboard.
-It uses Google Gemini to analyze symptoms described by voice or text and classifies them as **Minor** or **Severe** in multiple Indian languages.
+It uses **Gnani.ai** for highly accurate Speech-to-Text and Text-to-Speech in multiple Indian languages, and **Google Gemini** to analyze the transcribed symptoms and classify them as **Minor** or **Severe**.

 ## ⚠️ Important